Sex & Channel Hopping...

 From What Satellite

-disposition will inevitably try and impose their will on others.
+pro-censorship disposition will inevitably try and impose their will on others.
 Hence we in Britain have to endure ludicrously tight censorship of what we see and do particularly in the area of TV and video.
-The police raid; Customs seize; regulators regulate and the
+The police raid; Customs seize; regulators

-abroad leaving police nothing to raid and customs nothing to seize.
-The politicians will be happy in the knowledge that they are doing their utmost to maintain the prohibition of porn and yet the viewers will still be happy watching whatever they want.
+from abroad leaving police nothing to raid and customs nothing to seize.
+The politicians will be happy in the knowledge that they are doing their utmost to maintain the prohibition of porn and yet the viewers will still be happy watching whatever

 All the viewers need is knowledge and information.
 That is where this column comes in.